billchurch/webssh2/README.md

 - To add custom JavaScript, modify `./src/client.htm`, `./src/index.js`, or add your file to `webpack.*.js`.
 - For security, use HTTPS when transmitting credentials via HTTP Basic Auth.
 - Terminal settings for `/ssh/host/:host` can be customized after login via `Menu | Settings` and persist across sessions.
+- You can enable debug from the console by passing the `DEBUG` environment variable to your start script: `DEBUG=webssh*,-webssh2:ssh2 npm run start`.
+The `webssh2:ssh2` namespace is very chatty and shows all of the SSH protocol information, the `-webssh2:ssh2` excludes that namespace from the line above, otherwise `DEBUG=webssh*` will capture all of the WebSSH2 specific bits.
+You may also debug Socket.IO and Express related events with `engine`, `socket` and `express` namespaces, or go for broke and debug everything with `DEBUG=*`.

 For more detailed information on configuration and usage, please refer to the full documentation or open an issue on GitHub.